seetaresearch/dragon/Docs/api/python/contents/ops.rst

 =================    ======================================================================
 List                 Brief
 =================    ======================================================================
-`AsType`_            Cast the data type of inputs to a specific one.
+`Cast`_              Cast the data type of inputs to a specific one.
 `Run`_               Run a custom operator.
 (Without GradientFlow) `Template`_          Run a custom operator.
 (With GradientFlow) `Accuracy`_          Calculate the Top-K accuracy.
 `StopGradient`_      Return the identity of input with truncated gradient flow.
-`MovingAverage`_     Calculate the moving average.
 =================    ======================================================================

 Contrib